pitchmuc/CJA_Summit_2025/README.md

 * Installing the cjapy, aepp, notebook module
 * Getting started with cjapy

-## Notebook 2 : Solution Design & data usage
+## Notebook 2 : Solution Design & Data Usage
 In this notebook, we will build a Solution Design from scratch using the cjapy in order to learn how to easily build readable meta data file.
 From this extraction, we will identify which elements are being used (or not) and map them to XDM fields so you can report on XDM paths and not on CJA dimensions and metrics.\
 This can build a bridge between the data analysts and the data architect to understand the schema composition of the data collection methods.